 …you get the drift.
 Remember, starchy foods and liquids make you feel full more quickly than meat and small sugary treats.

-If you’re traveling in a group with friends and family, a potluck-style street food jaunt at a night market will be much more rewarding than going it alone, especially if you’re a girl and/or a small eater like me.
+If you’re traveling in a group with friends and family, a potluck-style street food jaunt at a night market will be much more rewarding than going it alone, especially if you’re a small eater like me.
 Takoyaki, sushi, waffles, sweet potato fries, oyster omelette, etc. are easy to portion out and share.

 So much good food, so little time.
 To get more time for eating, plan ahead by researching on what you want to eat.
 If you find stinky tofu absolutely vile or believe that peanut brittle ice cream is a must-try compared to chicken cutlet (because it’s commonly found in Singapore as well), then forget about the convention that desserts only come after a main course.
 Above all, don’t go into a night market asking each other “What shall we start with?”